 Have you tried Airbnb yet?
-Give it a try!
+This was our best choice yet!
 Basically, people rent their home or a portion of their home to travelers through the website.
 We found Airbnb to be an ideal opportunity for us due to the limited availability of hotel accommodations in the area.
 The home we stayed at was about twenty minutes from the beautiful town of Soldotna.
 We were very pleased with the newly remodeled and spacious home that overlooked the Cook Inlet and the Kasilof River.
 A ten minute walk took us straight to the beach and were surrounded by eagles and a myriad of other wildlife.

 The area of the home that we rented was fully furnished and clean.
 It featured two bedrooms, a full kitchen, and a large family room with a large screen TV.
 Our host was extremely accommodating, welcoming, and always available to answer any questions that we had about the area.
 This was a great find that was a little off the beaten path but well worth the money.
-I imagine it was probably less expensive than booking a hotel.
+It was definitely less expensive than booking a hotel.
+Use this link to book your next trip and save $40!
 After exploring the great outdoors, we would just shower and relax in the evenings.
 Airbnb was an amazing find and we will certainly use it again in the future.

 Fishing License Info